MissionMarsFourthHorizon/operation-remote-resupply/Module 5 (Draft)/Operation Remote Resupply, Part 5.md

 The Xamarin Forms Previewer streamlines the development process by allowing you to see UI changes as you make them, and to do so without launching the app over and over again.
 But there's another tool you should be familiar with if you're doing Xamarin Forms development: the Xamarin Profiler.

 <a name="Exercise5"></a>
-## Exercise 5: Diagnose potential performance issues with the Xamarin Profiler ##
+## Exercise 5: Analyze memory use with the Xamarin Profiler ##

 Performance is crucial to any app.
 If an app performs sluggishly, users are liable to abandon it in favor of competing apps.
-Accordingly, the Xamarin Profiler included in Visual Studio Enterprise 2017 provides tools for measuring performance and identifying potential trouble spots.
-In this exercise, you will use the Xamarin Profiler to analyze Drone Lander.
+In addition, memory leaks are a common cause of poor performance and even crashes and must be avoided at all costs.
+The Xamarin Profiler included in Visual Studio Enterprise 2017 provides tools for measuring performance, identifying performance bottlenecks, finding memory leaks, and generally identifying potential trouble spots.
+In this exercise, you will use the Xamarin Profiler to analyze memory usage in Drone Lander.

 > This exercise requires Visual Studio Enterprise 2017.
 If you are using the Community or Professional edition of Visual Studio 2017, simply read through this exercise to learn about the some of the profiler's features and capabilities.

-1. Use the **Tools** > **Xamarin Profiler** command in Visual Studio to produce a debug build of the DroneLander solution and start the Xamarin Profiler.
+1. Use the **Tools** > **Xamarin Profiler** command in Visual Studio to start the Xamarin Profiler.

 1. Select **Performance** as the "target" and click **Choose** to run the app and start a profiling session.